Wildlife of the Bruce peninsula

 The Bruce Peninsula is home to many creatures.
-Bears, lynx, red squirrels, fishers, porcupines - you find all these and more on the Bruce Peninsula
+Bears, lynx, red squirrels, fishers, snakes, porcupines, otters - you find all these and more on the Bruce Peninsula.

-Some commonly seen wildlife on the Bruce includes: chipmunk, squirrel, raccoon, porcupine, snowshoe hare, skunk, white-tailed deer, snakes and frogs.
+Some commonly seen wildlife on the Bruce also includes chipmunk, racoon, snowshoe hare, skunk, white-tailed deer, snakes, frogs, turtles, and eagles.

 The Northern Bruce Peninsula contains signifigant amounts of uninterrupted forest - which makes a great ecosystem to enable the black bear, fisher, long-eared bats, northern flying squirrel, fox, martin, Massasauga rattlesnake, red-shouldered hawk, barred owl, hermit thrush, black-throated blue warbler, scarlet tanager and yellow-spotted salamander to make a home here.